-70. Group limits seek to minimize fund exposure to the price volatility of debt issued by related entities within the same group.
-We apply the definition of groups as described in paragraph 30 of "Group Rating Methodology," published Nov.
-19, 2013.
-For the purposes of these criteria, the terms "group" and "group members" refer to the parent or ultimate parent, and all the entities over which a parent or ultimate parent has direct or indirect control.
-Often, the scope of consolidation is the same as that in the parent's or ultimate parent's consolidated audited accounts, plus proportionate stakes in joint ventures exclusively or jointly controlled, but not included in such accounts (see table 1, row 23, and table 9).
+75. Group limits seek to minimize fund exposure to the price volatility of debt issued by related entities within the same group (see table 1, row 23 and table 9 of these criteria).
+We apply the definition of groups as described in "Group Rating Methodology" (GRM), July 1, 2019.
 Group limits apply to term (greater than overnight) exposures.
 The maximum (term) group exposure limit for 'AAAm' rated funds is 15%, unless HBC group limits apply.
 Overnight exposure for a fund could be 100% in a single group or issuer.
 Differing thresholds are applied for investments at 'A-1' and 'A-1+' rating levels to reflect the differences in credit rating profiles and the potential price volatility of group members based upon how strategically important (or connected) they are to the group, in our view, as well as due to differences in capitalization and prudential regulation of global group members.
 The group limit, when applied to banks, excludes overnight investments/securities, deposits, and overnight repo transactions.